ajufrancis/neutron-lan/README.md

 I would chose the latter option, and that is something hareware-based routing/switching (incl. "physical" OpenFlow switches) is not good at.

+Note: these days, small routers also support Jumbo Frame.
+So I don't need to care this issue any longer...

 Tackling security issues
 ------------------------